mkrapp/PolarOceanLES/README.md

 ## Experiments B

 A basic experiment similar to A but instead of surface cooling we apply a surface drag, mimicking a solid ice interface (such as sea ice cover or an ice shelf) at the top of the 10mx10mx10m ocean box.
-It simulates 5 hours.
+At the bottom the velocity fields are relaxed towards their far-field values (i.e., a "sponge layer").
+The simulation length is 2 days.

 ```bash
 julia experiments_b.jl experiments_b.toml